Marcus: Don't discount EU banks crisis

-Pretoria - The possibility of a systematic banking crisis emanating from Europe cannot be dismissed, South African Reserve Bank governor Gill Marcus
+Pretoria - The possibility of a systematic banking crisis emanating from Europe cannot be dismissed, South African Reserve Bank governor Gill Marcus said on Thursday.

 However, Marcus told the Reserve Bank’s ordinary general meeting that there were no obvious threats to domestic financial stability “at this stage”.

 The inflation outlook was being adversely affected by higher commodity prices, she added.

 While there were signs domestic recovery was becoming more sustained, the recovery in advanced economies had become increasingly uncertain in recent months.

 South Africa’s economy posted surprisingly strong quarterly growth of 4.8% in the first three months of this year due to a surge in manufacturing output, data from Statistics South Africa showed last month, suggesting the recovery is gaining momentum.

 “The accomodative stance of monetary policy has been maintained, given the relatively hesitant nature of the domestic recovery,” Marcus said.

 “There are signs that this recovery is becoming more sustained following the 4.8% annualised growth rate recorded in the first quarter of 2011”.